HsiangHung/Machine_Learning_Note/Statistical_Test/README.md

 Multivariate testing is when all possible combinations of versions and all their variables are tested **at once**.
 This form of test design is best used when several product changes are to be decided.
 Rather than running dozens of A/B tests **on every single design change**, a multivariate test can be performed in which every possible combination is tested against each other.

+For example, a page that includes a sign-up form, some kind of catchy header text, and a footer.
+To run a multivariate test on this page, rather than creating a radically different design as in A/B testing, you might create **two** different lengths of sign-up forms, **three** different headlines, and **two** footers.
+Next, you would funnel visitors to all possible combinations of these elements.
+This is also known as full factorial testing, and is one of the reasons why multivariate testing is often recommended only for sites that have a substantial amount of daily traffic — the more variations that need to be tested, the longer it takes to obtain meaningful data from the test.

+**Limitation** The single biggest limitation of multivariate testing is the amount of traffic needed to complete the test.
+Since all experiments are fully factorial, too many changing elements at once can quickly add up to a very large number of possible combinations that must be tested.
+Even a site with fairly high traffic might have trouble completing a test with more than 25 combinations in a feasible amount of time.

 #### Reference